 Cons – Things to Consider When Visiting Gjirokastër

-2. Limited Public Transport Options
+2. Limited Public Transport and Accessibility Issues

 When to Visit Gjirokaster